-UNIT - III - Internet of Things - SCSA5301
+UNIT - III

-COMMUNICATION AND CONNECTIVE TECHNOLOGIES
+UNIT 3 COMMUNICATION AND CONNECTIVE TECHNOLOGIES

-IoT Communication Model - Cloud computing in IoT - IoT in cloud architecture -Logging on to cloud - Selecting and Creating cloud service - cloud based IoT platforms -IBM Watson - Google cloud.
+- 1. IoT Communication Model

+- 2. Cloud computing in IoT

+- 3. IoT in cloud architecture

+- 4. Logging on to cloud, Selecting and Creating cloud service

+- 5. Cloud based IoT platforms IBM Watson, Google cloud.

-1. IoT Communication Model
+3.1 IoT Communication Model

-The term of internet of things (IoT) communication offered by Internet protocols .
+The term of internet of things (IoT) communication offered by Internet protocols.
 Many of the devices often called as smart objects operated by humans as components in buildings or vehicles, or are spread out in the environment.
+The system is more complex, a number of potential challenges may stand in the way of developing smart IoT - particularly in the areas of security, privacy, interoperability and standards, legal, regulatory, and rights issues, as well as the inclusion of emerging economies.